RHS Garden Hyde Hall

-Robert Brett is the current curator after taking over from Ian Le Gros who became Head of Site.

 History

 The garden at Hyde Hall was created by Dr and Mrs Robinson in 1955.
 Hyde Hall was formerly a working farm on a hilltop surrounded by arable land.
 The site was cleared and 60 trees purchased from Wickford market a few miles away.
 These trees now form the Woodland Garden.

-In the 1960s shelter belts of Lawson and Leyland cypress hedges were planted.
-During this decade the farmland to the west of the Hyde Hall hilltop was incorporated into the garden.
+A few Eucalyptus trees were planted by the Robinsons.
+Shelter belts of Lawson and Leyland cypress hedges were planted during the 1960s, and during this decade the farmland to the west of the Hyde Hall hilltop was incorporated into the garden.

 In 1976 Helen and Dick Robinson formed the Hyde Hall Garden Trust which would manage the garden on a long-term basis.
 The trust donated Hyde Hall to the Royal Horticultural Society in 1993.

+Robert Brett became the curator in 2015, after taking over from Ian Le Gros, who became Head of Site.